qtvo93/web-dev-app-PERN/README.md

 # web-dev-course-final

-The web application was built using PostgresQL - Express - React - Nodejs tech stack
+The web application was built using PostgresQL - Express - React - Nodejs (PERN) tech stack

 -> How to set up the dev server: